-Student's own income
+Means-tested bursary: student's own income

-If you receive income from the following sources, these will be taken into account either in full or with some of the amount disregarded when assessing your means tested bursary, if you have chosen to apply for one.
+If you receive income from the following sources, these will be used to assess your means-tested bursary either in full or with some of the amount disregarded, if you have chosen to apply for the means-tested element.

-If you declare any unearned income for the 2024/25 academic year on your application, this may be taken into account when means testing your bursary, regardless of whether you are classed as independent or dependent.
+If you declare any unearned income for the 2025/26 academic year on your application, this may be used when means testing your bursary, regardless of whether you are classed as independent or dependent.

-However, income/earnings from work undertaken during evenings, weekends and vacation periods whilst you are in training will not be taken into account and you will not be asked to declare this type of income on your bursary application.
+However, income/earnings from work undertaken during evenings, weekends and vacation periods whilst you are in training are not considered, and you will not be asked to declare this type of income on your bursary application.